theatlasroom/tidbits/languages/GO.md

     * **Deferred functions may read and assign to the returning functions named return values**
       - this can be useful for modifying the error return value of a function
   - `recover` is used within deferred functions to "catch" errors
+    * recover must be called directly in a deferred call
+    * for the recover to execute it must be deferred before the panic occurs
+    * by default a the function enclosing recover will return *0* we can use **implicit** return to set the value returned by a recover

 ### Pointers
 * Pointers hold the memory address of a value